ecmwf/pdbufr/docs/source/concepts/readers/generic.rst

         Bool values are interpreted as follows:

-          * True means all the keys in ``columns`` are required.
-It means that if any of the keys in ``columns`` missing in the message/subset the whole message/subset is skipped.
+        * True means all the keys in ``columns`` are required, and if any of the keys in ``columns`` missing in the message/subset the whole message/subset is skipped.
         * False means no columns are required

     :type required_columns: bool, iterable[str]
     :param prefilter_headers: if True, the headers are filtered before unpacking the data section.
 This can significantly speed up the extraction when the ``filters`` contain header keys (and only a small fraction of messages/subsets matches). *New in version 0.15.0.*